ItsMarcusLol/DeepStockNLP/README.md

 ### Project Built With:
 #### Models:
-XGBoost\
+- XGBoost
-Random Forest
+- Random Forest
+- Naive Bayes
 #### Data:
-NYTimes API\
+- NYTimes API
-Twitter API
+- Twitter API

 ### Setup:
 **Install [Anaconda](https://docs.anaconda.com/anaconda/install/)** - this will help so that you don't have to install other packages.
 You will also need to install: